• Skip to primary navigation

 Why does food rot?

 Food rots because micro-organisms such as bacteria, yeasts and fungi feed on the fruit and break it down.
 Have you also noticed that keeping fruit and vegetables in a fridge makes them last longer?
-This is because the cold slows down the growth and reproduction of micro organisms slowing the decay.
+This is because the cold slows down the growth and reproduction of microorganisms, slowing their decay.

 Rotting mouldy foods on a chopping board